beego/beedoc/en-US/mvc/controller/errors.md

 }
 ```

-After register this error handling code. you can call `this.Abort("dbError")` in every place in your code to handle the database error.
+After registering this error handling code. you can call `this.Abort("dbError")` in every place in your code to handle the database error.